owtu16/CIT-95/100days/day2/readme.md

 ## Video 19

 Worked on an interactive exercise where I take one input (2-digit number) and these numbers are added (35 becomes 3 + 5 = 8)

+## Video 20

+Learned about the order of operation with Python using PEMDAS